Lance Harris

 John Lance Harris (born June 11, 1961) is an American businessman and politician from Alexandria, Louisiana.
-He is a Republican member of the Louisiana House of Representatives for District 25 in Rapides Parish.
+He was a Republican member of the Louisiana House of Representatives for District 25 in Rapides Parish.
 In 2020, Harris ran for Congress in Louisiana's 5th congressional district.
 He was defeated by fellow Republican Luke Letlow in the runoff election.

 Background

 Harris attended Louisiana College in his native Pineville and Northwestern State University in Natchitoches, Louisiana.
 Harris owns the Leebo's chain of convenience stores.

 In the nonpartisan blanket primary held on October 22, 2011, Harris defeated his only opponent, fellow Republican Barett Byrd, a retired colonel in the United States Marine Corps from Woodworth.
 Harris succeeded Democratic Representative Chris Roy, Jr., of Alexandria, effective January 2012.
 Harris defeated Byrd, 7,577 votes (55.5 percent) to 6,088 (44.6 percent) to claim the position.
 Harris was elected chairman of the Louisiana Republican legislative delegation in December 2012.
 In 2020, he was succeeded by Rep. Blake Miguez as chairman.

 At the beginning of his third term in 2020, Harris was named Chairman of the House Retirement Committee and additionally serves on the Appropriations Committee, the Joint Legislative Committee on the Budget, and the House Select Leadership Committee.
 He is a member of the Louisiana Republican Legislative Delegation and the Louisiana Rural Caucus.